 Next picture shows the demographic trends in San Cataldo from the Italian Unification (1861) an important info to understand how many people lived there in the past.

 It could be important to know if the last name you are investigating is a frequent surname in San Cataldo.
-As more your surname is common in San Cataldo, as more it could be difficult to find the right info about your ancestors in San Cataldo archives if you have not exact dates.
+As more your surname is common in San Cataldo, as more it could be difficult to find the exact family branches in San Cataldo archives if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Caltanissetta province are:

 Alessi, Amato, Amico, Anzalone, Burgio, Cammarata, Caruso, Cascino, Catalano, Di Dio, Falzone, Faraci, Ferrara, Ferrigno, Giannone, Giardina, Giordano, Giunta, Greco, Licata, Lombardo, Macaluso, Mancuso, Marino, Martorana, Mastrosimone, Messina, Milazzo, Mistretta, Morreale, Nicosia, Noto, Palermo, Palumbo, Piazza, Polizzi, Riggi, Rizzo, Romano, Russo, Sanfilippo, Scicolone, Sorce, Spinello, Valenza, Vella, Ventura, Vullo.

-Church archives in Caltanissetta province may instead contain even older information, but they are far less accessible from abroad (and almost impossible by email).
+Church archives in San Cataldo and in Caltanissetta province may instead contain even older information, but they are far less accessible from abroad (and almost impossible by email).

 Then, parishes send information not easily.

 If you have the opportunity to visit San Cataldo and Caltanissetta province, you could plan to investigate churches’ archives by yourself, but from abroad is very difficult to obtain any result unless you find a reliable local help.

-Another important source of information is the “Archivio di Stato” (National archive) in Palermo.
+Another important source of information is the “Archivio di Stato” (National archive) in Caltanissetta.